 There are only 30 colleges of veterinary medicine in the United States.
-Several thousand applicants vie for the approximately 2500+ seats available each year.
+Over 6000 applicants vie for the approximately 2500+ seats available each year.
 Successful applicants demonstrate academic competency (especially in science course work), good problem-solving skills, able decision-making skills, capable interpersonal communication skills, skillful teamwork ability, experience with a variety of animal species and experience with veterinarians and/or scientists engaged in research.

-Illinois accepts applications from students who have a minimum of a 2.75 cumulative and science GPA in their undergraduate studies.
+Illinois accepts applications from students who have a minimum of a 2.75 Cumulative and Illinois Science GPA in their undergraduate studies.
 We generally have more than 500 applicants with a grade point average of a 3.0 (on a 4.0 scale) or higher, so it is unlikely that someone with less than a 3.0 will receive serious consideration.

 The competitive applicant at our college in recent years has had: